Polirecyliente/SGConocimiento/Math/Usable_facts.md

 **Congruent triangles**: given two triangles, they are congruent if their corresponding sides are congruent and their corresponding angles are congruent.
 The congruence $\triangle ABC \cong \triangle DEF$, is true when $\overline{AB} \cong \overline{DE}$, $\overline{AC} \cong \overline{DF}$, $\overline{BC} \cong \overline{EF}$, $\angle A \cong \angle D$, $\angle B \cong \angle E$, and $\angle C \cong \angle F$.
 This can be expressed as "corresponding parts of congruent triangles are congruent".
 In the statement $\triangle ABC \cong \triangle DEF$ the order of the vertices follows the congruence.

 The configurations AAA and SSA do not necessarily lead to congruent triangles.

+(Segmento medio de un triángulo)
+**Midsegment of a triangle**: in a triangle, the midsegment is a segment that connects the two midpoints of adjacent sides.
+In a triangle $\triangle ABC$, if $D$ is the midpoint of $\overline{AC}$, and $E$ is the midpoint of $\overline{BC}$, then the segment $\overline{DE}$ is a midsegment of the triangle $\triangle ABC$.
+Every triangle has three midsegments.

+(Circuncentro de un triángulo)
+**Circumcenter of a triangle**: in a triangle, the circumcenter is the point of concurrency formed at the intersection of the three perpendicular bisectors, one from each side.
+The circumcenter is in the three perpendicular bisectors of a triangle, and due to the perpendicular bisector theorem, the circumcenter is equidistant to the three vertices of the triangle.
+This allows building a circle that circumscribes (circunscribe) the triangle, using the circumcenter as center of said circle, and the distance from the circumcenter to any vertex as the radius.

+(Incentro de un triángulo)
+**Incenter of a triangle**: in a triangle, the incenter is the point of concurrency formed at the intersection of the three angle bisectors, one from each vertex.
+The incenter is in the three angle bisectors of a triangle, and due to the equidistance in an angle bisector theorem, the incenter is equidistant to the three sides of the triangle.
+This allows building a circle that inscribes (inscribe) the triangle, using the incenter as center of said circle, and the shortest distance from the incenter to any side as the radius.

+(Mediana de un triángulo)
+**Median of a triangle**: in a triangle, a median is a segment that connects one vertex with the midpoint of the side opposite to the vertex.

+(Centroide de un triángulo)
+**Centroid of a triangle**: in a triangle, the centroid is the point of concurrency formed at the intersection of the three medians, one from each vertex.

+(Altura de un triángulo)
+**Altitude of a triangle**: in a triangle, an altitude is a segment that connects one vertex perpendicularly to the side opposite to the vertex.
+The altitudes of a triangle don't have to be inside the triangle itself.

+(Ortocentro de un triángulo)
+**Orthocenter of a triangle**: in a triangle, the orthocenter is the point of concurrency formed at the intersection of the three altitudes, one from each vertex.
+The location of the orthocenter depends on the type of triangle.
+In an obtuse triangle, the orthocenter is outside the triangle.
+In a right triangle, the orthocenter is the vertex opposite to the hypotenuse.
+In an acute triangle, the orthocenter is inside the triangle.

 (Perímetro de un triángulo)
 **Triangle perimeter**: let $a$, $b$, $c$, be the lengths of the sides of a triangle, then $P = a + b + c$.